LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/book/README.md

 ...actually, Lord of the Rings is kind of meh.
 ```

-We suggest using two print statements for this one.
+HINT: We suggest using two print statements.